farooki0011/puppeteer_pdf/README.md

 ## Installation

-Before installing puppeteer_pdf gem, syste, must have puppeteer library installed, it can be installed by
+Before installing puppeteer_pdf gem system must have puppeteer library installed, it can be installed by

 ```
 npm i puppeteer
 # or "yarn add puppeteer"
 ```

  or visit https://developers.google.com/web/tools/puppeteer/

 Once it's installed sdd this line to your application's Gemfile: